| Time to reveal a few secrets that veteran players know and use to their

 production of FOE product.
 Class M planets have a ratio of 3/7/13, so

 the best fighter production they can do is 30 colonists to make 1 fighter.
+Mountainous planets reach citadel level 1 in only 2 days, and level

 2 after another 5 days (giving it the first Combat Control computer)